KSB2003/LabReports/LabReport3.md

+I created the key and stored it in github.
+I navigated to the file with the key in the system and performed a `cat` command in order to see the contents of the key.
+Then I ran the neccessary git commands and pushed a change to github from our ieng6 account.

 ## Task 3: Copy whole directories with scp -r

 - Show copying your whole markdown-parse directory to your ieng6 account.